[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 1. Use version control and prevent manual changes

-This seems like an obvious statement in 2024, but it’s the basis of everything else.
-We should treat our infrastructure configurations as application code and apply the same best practices for managing, testing, reviewing, and bringing it to production.
-We should embrace a GitOps approach that fits our use case and implement an automated CI/CD workflow for applying changes.
+This seems like an obvious statement in 2026, but it’s the basis of everything else.
+We should treat our infrastructure configurations as application code and apply the same best practices for managing, testing, reviewing, and bringing them to production.
+We should embrace a GitOps approach that aligns with our use case and implement an automated CI/CD workflow to apply changes.
 See: How to Use Terraform with GitOps.

 Keeping your infrastructure in version-controlled repositories is the first step to improving your manual infrastructure management.
 Next, we should strive to enable usage across teams with self-service infrastructure, apply policies and compliance according to our organization’s standards, and access relevant insights and information.
-Thankfully, Spacelift can assist you along the way to achieving these.
+Thankfully, Spacelift can assist you in achieving these.

 This section will explore some strategies for structuring our Terraform projects.
 In the world of Terraform, there is no right or wrong way to structure our configurations, and most of the suggested structures that you will find online are heavily opinionated.